-Thursday is a normal day at the office with no regular meetings (we try to limit regular meetings to Friday afternoons) and I start the day by checking our clubhouse board.
+Thursday is a normal day at the office with no regular meetings (we try to limit regular meetings to Friday afternoons) and I start the day by checking our Shortcut (formerly Clubhouse) board.
 This is where we organise all our tasks (“tickets”) and keep track of what everyone is working on.
 We use a Kanban system, which in simplest terms means we have a long queue of tickets that we work through, rather than breaking them up into sprints.
 Tickets are added as new features and bugs come along and are moved out of the backlog as we start work on them or complete them.

 I remind myself of the ticket I have in progress and see what the rest of the team is up to.
 I can see from the labels on the tickets that we’re close to hitting our goal for the week, which is shipping a brand new feature: putting the “Property Analysis” into the customer account.
 One of the things I like about our work at Nested is there’s a lot of greenfield projects building completely new tools to give our sellers insight into or an advantage with their sale.
-These features are not only new for us, but unique in our industry: no other estate agents are creating powerful digital products or experiences for customers which is really cool.
+These features are not only new for us, but unique in our industry: no other estate agents are creating powerful digital products or experiences for customers.

 At half 10 I go and get coffee with a couple of the other engineers.
 We’re in a WeWork office at the moment, with a full time barista churning out coffees in the ground floor communal space (alongside the obligatory start up ping pong table and beer taps).
 We usually get coffee together twice a day, since the coffee is super nice and we are stereotypical coffee-loving developers.